Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/320__Custom__GenericMsg/ReadMe.txt

 directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.

-The 320__Consumer__GenericMsg showcases usage of GenericMsg in Omm Consumer application.
+The 320__Consumer__GenericMsg showcases usage of GenericMsg in OMM Consumer application.
 It demonstrates submission of a GenericMsg as well as receiving and processing it.